 If you’re just learning about conversion rate optimization, Convertize can serve you well, and it’s also suitable for more advanced users.
 The platform offers A/B testing and personalization, and the drag-and-drop visual editor makes it easy to use.
 Its best feature is the ability to automatically redirect traffic to your best-performing pages.

 Best Product Design Examples

 By connecting short-term renters directly to their clients, Airbnb revolutionized the entire tourism industry.
 However, initially, Airbnb registered very low growth and bookings for their rentals.
 This compelled the founders to analyze what was going wrong with their business, eventually replacing the amateur photos on their site with professional ones and registering higher growth.

 This ride-booking app is one of the most human-centered products available in the market.
 By booking a cab via Uber, customers are able to receive an estimated arrival time, take the most efficient route and not worry about paying additional costs.
 This removes many of the pain points people usually encounter while trying to hire a taxi through the conventional method.
 The transparency in using the app and the simplicity of its UI makes Uber an outstanding example of great design.

 This company stands out from the competition because of its valuable product and human-centered design approach.
 Their website contains no annoying frills, yet it’s fresh and playful, and their animations provide so much information that you don’t even need to read the product’s copy to understand how it all works.
-Due to their success, many startups want their app and website designs to resemble Stripe’s.
+Because of their success, many startups want their app and website designs to be similar to Stripe's.